maoschanz/appfolders-manager-gnome-extension/README.md

 * Add applications to appfolders
 * Remove applications from appfolders

-* Set the maximum number of columns (GNOME Shell's default is 6)

 * Add a category to a folder
 * Remove a category from a folder